ssi-dk/microreact_integration/README.md

 #### mr_access_token

-The access token (described above) for the users who will own the project in Microreact.
+The access token for the users who will own the project in Microreact.

 #### mr_base_url